Yoctol/bottender/examples/multiple-channels/README.md

 > Note: See related examples to know how to set webhook on each platform

-## Idea of this Example
+## Idea of This Example

-This example shows the basic idea of building a cross-platform bot.
+This example shows the basic idea of building a multi-channel bot.
 The best feature of this example is that you can only develop one handler for five different bots, instead of developing one handler for each platform.